 This wild creature when at work and manifest is the individual beast.

 Beyond the individual evildoers, beyond the atrocity of one or another, my main concern in this text, is a Collective Beast among us, inheritor of the crushing authoritarianism of chiefdoms, hordes, tyrannies, absolute kingdoms, dictatorships, inquisitions, lynching mobs, police-states and revolutionary terrors.
+Beastliness spreads from one to many.
 Today the philosophers call the beast-of-beasts totalitarianism.
 This form of society is the unleashed will to overpower which, in the name and with the help of some monolithic doctrine, whichever comes handy, turns masses of people from ends, from persons, into means and objects, used and abused and soon corrupted themselves, accomplices to intolerable wrongdoing.

 That beast of beasts does and moreover makes do evil; it accomplishes not only to do frightening wrong to its victims but also to deprave everybody – whole nations - into taking part in evil as a way of life.

-Thus, I propose that man-made evil consists in that which degrades and destroys purposefully the human being, its culture and its civilisation achieved in millenaries of slow progress.
+Thus, I propose that man-made evil consists in that which degrades and destroys purposefully the human being, negates its standards, its culture and its civilisation achieved in millenaries of slow progress.

 It waits ready to leap, from down there in the dark regions of human nature, beneath good and evil; or, it burgeons out of the nightmarish, unfettered complications of the imagining mind.